FantacherJOY/info531_healthcare_project/README.md

-# Table A.1.
 Bundle Card for Component A in the Liberation Bundle
 ## Card Overview

 - **Card Definition:** A - Assessment, Prevention, and Management of Pain.